 Patients to be released from HMP Birmingham require a minimum of 14 days' supply of medication.
-This quantity will be regularly reviewed throughout the COVID-19 pandemic and adjusted according to availability of community services, as appropriate.
+This quantity will be regularly reviewed as service requirements/specifications change and adjusted according to availability of community services, as appropriate.
 For patients who have less than 14 days IP medication or who are taking NIP medications, the prescriber must be informed and a TTO prescription requested.
+This may be in the form of an Electronic Transfer of prescriptions (ETP) where appropriate, i.e. court or immediate release.